GowthamVasishta/java-conceptual/oop/constructor.md

 }
 ```

 2. If a class contain parameterized constructor, then it is responsibility  of the programmer to create default constructor.
+If a parameterized constructor is present, then default constructor is not added implicitly.
 ```java
 class Demo {